Some of these problems

 59.94 hz beating

-against 60 Hz; often caused by ground differentials between
+against 60 Hz; often caused by ground differentials between a

 it is VERY recognizable.

 Fabulous white papers / application

 originally courtesy Middle Atlantic morphed into Legrand company's